TenSketch/Prabhat/content/repertoire/our-repertoire.md

 **Dancers:** Solo

 #### **Sundarangi:**
-&emsp; &emsp; A Jaavali which depicts the predicament of the _Nayika_ pining for her beloved.
+A Jaavali which depicts the predicament of the _Nayika_ pining for her beloved.
 Sundarangi beautifully expresses the intricacies of feminism.
 Sundarangi is a contemporary concept with a blend of the traditional dance form.

 **Concept:** Raghavendra J Prabhat